Three Interlockers Along the Galveston Island Causeway

 Below: Heading

-different trip, Barriger snapped a photo as his private car sped past Tower 98,
+different trip, Barriger took this photo as his private railcar passed Tower 98,

-the "mainland side" tower at Virginia Point.
-The view is to the northwest and
+the "mainland" tower at Virginia Point.
+The view is to the northwest and the

 Galveston Island was a major port and commercial center in 19th century Texas,